awsdocs/aws-config-developer-guide/doc_source/aggregate-data.md

 An aggregator is an AWS Config resource type that collects AWS Config configuration and compliance data from the following:
 + Multiple accounts and multiple regions\.
 + Single account and multiple regions\.
-+ An organization in AWS Organizations and all the accounts in that organization\.
++ An organization in AWS Organizations and all the accounts in that organization which have AWS Config enabled\.

 Use an aggregator to view the resource configuration and compliance data recorded in AWS Config\.